imarranz/imarranz.github.io/index.md

 In 2004, I joined the Basque Country Health Service (The Department of Health of the Basque Country Government and Osakidetza) as a data analyst and my work was mainly focused on the epidemiological report of renal patients.

 When I joined OWL Metabolomics in 2010, first I worked as a researcher in the Metabolomics Department and in 2017, I became the head of the Data Science Department, being responsible for prediction and statistical computation management since then.
-This highly experienced team supports metabolomics services, laboratory processes, data handling, R&D projects and technology transfer processes.
+This high experience provide support to metabolomics services, laboratory processes, data handling, R&D projects and technology transfer processes.

 ### Personal Projects

 I am currently writing my thesis.
-An important part of this thesis develops genetic algorithms to classify patients based on the lipid profile (obtained by LC-MS).

-I am also a Data Science enthusiast and I have several projects about that.
+In this project I will explore the potential of genetic algorithms to analyze and interpret metabolomic profiles (obtained by LC-MS).
+Metabolomic profiles are snapshots of what is going on inside an organism at a particular time.
+They are a direct measure of the biochemical action that is occurring in an organism, providing an unmediated view of biological systems.
+By analyzing the metabolites present in an organism, it is possible to gain insights into the metabolic pathways active in the organism, as well as the overall health of the organism.

+I am also a Data Science enthusiast, who loves to play with data and gain insights from it.
+I am also keen to learn machine learning and artificial intelligence.
+I am currently trying to improve my programming skills and understanding of the fundamentals of data science.

+I have a passion for understanding the power of data and its potential to tell stories, making sense of complex phenomena, or discovering problems that had previously gone unnoticed.
+In my spare time, I participate in various data science competitions to hone my analysis and coding skills.
+I also enjoy learning new tools, especially ones that allow me to analyze data in more effective ways.

 [If you want to know more about these projects...](projects.md)